The Sellout: How Three Decades of Wall Street Greed and Government Mismanagement Destroyed the Global Financial System

 Meantime, financial institutions are thriving again.
 After many posted large losses in 2008, the banking firms earned record profits in 2009, and are set to pay as much as $145 billion in bonuses to their employees.
 The rest of the American economy is largely suffering.
 A congressional oversight panel headed by Harvard Law School professor Elizabeth Warren reported in December that lending to businesses and consumers by major banks was down from the previous year, especially by the twenty banks that received the biggest bailouts.
 The unemployment rate hovers around 10 percent.
 When those who have given up looking for jobs or are taking temporary jobs are included, about one in six Americans who want to work full-time cannot do so.
 Household incomes are suffering in general and because of high levels of debt, few experts see a strong economic recovery in the making.
 Three years after housing prices fell by an average of one third, they are still not rising.
 As a result of the recession the federal deficit keeps increasing as tax receipts flounder, preventing the federal government from introducing programs to rebuild infrastructure, improve education, and provide health care for all Americans.

-Joseph Stiglitz, the Nobel Prize– winning economist who also served in the Clinton administration, cannot suppress his dismay in …
+Joseph Stiglitz, the Nobel Prize– winning economist who also served in the Clinton administration, cannot suppress his dismay in a new book, Freefall, over how poorly Congress and the Obama administration, not to mention the Bush administration before it, have reacted to the nation’s …

 This article is available to subscribers only.